How do you make an effective clinical negligence complaint?

 Citizens Advice includes negligent actions resulting in a possible complaint such as:

-- Failures to relieve pain, provide nutrition or hydration.
+- In addition, any failures to relieve pain, provide nutrition or hydration;

-- Any unnecessary delays in treatment or diagnosis.
+- Also, any unnecessary delays in treatment or diagnosis;

-- Negligence that leads to a personal injury.
+- Moreover, any negligence that leads to a personal injury, and;

 Medical negligence compensation will – if you win – gets the negligence you suffer compensated.
 Moreover, it provides you with appropriate compensation to ensure you don’t have to suffer financially.